by Marcelle Pick, OB/GYN NP

 The truth is that we see heavy bleeding often but rare disorders and not usually the cause.
 Rare disorders aside, our first and major concern for women with menorrhagia is anemia.
 A (CBC) better known as a complete blood count tells us if you are indeed anemic and need to add an iron supplement and more hormonal support.
 If hormone levels are imbalanced, especially in perimenopause, we may want to try a combination of nutritional intervention and endocrine support for you.
 Though rarely our first-line choice, when the bleeding needs to be kept under control, we will prescribe a synthetic form of progesterone like Aygestin or Provera.
 It does work extremely well and has its place when necessary.

 We are happy to say that in our experience, most cases of heavy periods can be brought under good control with diet and exercise modifications, along with a medical-grade nutritional supplement and progesterone support.
-Of note is that the time we see the most problem with heavy bleeding that is not the usual pattern for our patients is around the holidays when the stress level is often over the top for women.
+Of note is that the time we see the most problems with heavy bleeding (outside the usual pattern for our patients) is around the holidays, when stress levels are often over the top for women.

-Gentle phytonutrient support and the use of a pharmaceutical grade multivitamin such as ours can also help keep your estrogen-to-progesterone levels on a much more even keel.
+Gentle phytonutrient support and the use of a pharmaceutical grade multivitamin (Click here to learn about our specially formulated one that Women to Women offers) can also help keep your estrogen-to-progesterone levels on a much more even keel.
 But we always place equal weight on looking at addressing the impact your emotions and stress have on your hormonal symphony once a woman’s body gets the support it needs, it usually resumes its normal menstrual cycles—without having to resort to surgery.
 We see this on a daily basis in the clinic and online.